drdna/WheatBlast/PhylogenomicAnalyses.md

-# WheatBlast
-Data and scripts for the manuscript: A Re-evaluation of Phylogenomic Data Reveals that Current Understanding in Wheat Blast Population Biology and Epidemiology is Obfuscated by Oversights in Population Sampling

 ## Figure 1.
 Generation of a distance tree
 1. SNPs were called in all x all pairwise fashion using iSNPcaller.
 ```bash